JoseAntonioLagares/WebTask/README.md

 Items
 =====

-Inside the source code you might see the following items:
+Inside the source code you will find the following items:

       -server.js
             #Inside it, the complete configuration of the whole app is stored.